bosborne/BioPythonUtils/README.md

 If you don't have Package Control see https://sublime.wbond.net.

-### Configure with the [BioPython](http://biopython.org) location, email, or [BLAST](http://blast.ncbi.nlm.nih.gov/Blast.cgi) defaults
+### Configure with the [BioPython](http://biopython.org) location, email, and [BLAST](http://blast.ncbi.nlm.nih.gov/Blast.cgi) defaults

 * Sublime Text comes with its own embedded Python 3 interpreter
 * This interpreter needs to know where [BioPython](http://biopython.org) is installed so ...
-* Enter the name of the directory containing BioPython:
+* Enter the name of the package directory containing BioPython
-* Preferences -> Packages Setting -> BioPythonUtils -> Settings - User
+* In Preferences -> Packages Setting -> BioPythonUtils -> Settings - User
-* Add the "package directory", for example:
+* For example:
 ~~~~
 {
     "package_directory": "/usr/local/lib/python3.4/site-packages",